furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   smiled.
 It was good to get out.

   The next week at work seemed to pass by very quickly.
-The fish sat on his desk and said `bob' when people tapped the bottle.
+The fish sat on his desk and said 'bob' when people tapped the bottle.

   On the following Saturday, Stuart and the fish went back to sit on the bench by the pond.

- \np  He had often thought about getting a new bottle, but this one was doing fine.
+  He had often thought about getting a new bottle, but this one was doing fine.
 He had to give it a thorough clean out every week or so, but the fish appeared to enjoy time out in the